Temporal Knowledge Graph Forecasting with Neural ODE: Experiments

 \subsubsection{Time Cost Analysis}

-Keeping the training time short while achieving a strong performance is significant in model evaluation.
-We report in Figure 4 (c) the total training time of our model as well as the baselines on ICEWS14.
-As shown in Figure 4 (c), static KG reasoning methods on average require less training time than temporal methods.
-Though the total training time for TTransE is also short, its performance is poor as reported in the former sections.
-TA-Distmult consumes more time than our model and is also beaten by our model in performance.
-RE-Net is the strongest baseline in performance, however, it requires almost 10 times as much as the total training time of our model. our model ensures a short training time while maintaining the state-of-the-art performance for extrapolated link prediction, which shows the superiority of our model.
+Keeping training time short while achieving a strong performance is significant in model evaluation.
+We report in Figure \ref{fig: time cost.} the total training time of our model and the baselines on ICEWS05-15.
+We see that static KG reasoning methods generally require less training time than temporal methods.
+Though the total training time for TTransE is short, its performance is low, as reported in the former sections.
+TA-Distmult consumes more time than our model and is also beaten by TANGO in performance.
+RE-Net is the strongest baseline in performance; however, it requires almost ten times as much as the total training time of TANGO.
+TANGO ensures a short training time while maintaining the state-of-the-art performance for future link prediction, which shows its superiority.